Any links to Amazon are affiliate links.

 For most toddlers in this age range, independent playtime will continue in the playpen.
 At some point, you might transition to roomtime.
 See:

-FREE PLAYTIMEFree playtime starts to change during this age range.
+Free playtime starts to change during this age range.
 You allow your child to choose the activity he plays with.
 That is why it is “free.”
 He doesn’t get to jump from activity to activity; you want him to learn to have a sustained attention span.
 But he can have more than one toy available to him during this time.
 Free playtime can really be any activity the child chooses.
 Your toddler still needs to be supervised during this playtime.
-See free playtime (blog label) for more.

 ONE-ON-ONE TIME WITH PARENTS